imapp-pl/gas-cost-estimator/docs/strategy.md

 # Gas Cost Estimator approach strategy

 Here we organize thoughts on different approaches to consider.
-We focus on EVM for simplicity, but this should be substitutable by ewasm (Ethereum flavored WebAssembly) throughout the document.
+We focus on EVM for simplicity, but this should be substitutable by eWASM (Ethereum flavored WebAssembly) interpreters throughout the document.

 ### Goal